 The rocky shores of sunny San Diego are home to some really fascinating sea life!
-Our family has really been trying to explore this coastline we call home lately and have come to realize just how awesome it is.
-If you visit anytime between November and March, keep in mind that it is the tide pool season.
-Whether you are an adventurous tourist or a longtime local, these tide pools are sure to amaze you.
-There are many critters and plants tucked away where land meets the ocean during low tide.
-You can find tide pools all along San Diego’s beautiful coastline, but we gathered just our favorites here.
-Each providing its own unique experience for you!
+Our family has been trying to explore this coastline we call home lately and have come to realize just how awesome it is.
+If you visit the coast between November and March, consider yourself lucky because that is the San Diego tide pool season!

 Tide Pools in San Diego for Little Ones